 This article is the first in our series of tutorial articles, aimed at providing practical advice and help with your digital marketing activities.
-Future tutorials will also include tips on Search Engine Optimisation and other techniques for maximising the impact of your content marketing.
-We welcome any suggestions for topics you would like us to cover, please use our CONTACT FORM to let us know your ideas.
+Future tutorials also include tips on Search Engine Optimisation and other techniques for maximising the impact of your content marketing.
+We welcome any suggestions for topics you would like us to cover.
+Please use our contact form to let us know your ideas.

 Here’s our step by step guide to creating a blog on your website using Elegant Theme’s Divi Builder so you can begin attracting more people to your website.

 First, log into your WordPress dashboard.
 This is usually your website’s URL followed by /wp-admin. [www.yourdomain.com/wp-admin ]. ‘/wp-admin’ can sometimes be changed for security purposes, in which case, the person responsible for maintaining or hosting your website will be able to give you the correct address to access your dashboard.

 Once logged in, simply hover over ‘Posts’ on the left sidebar and then click ‘Add New’.

 You’re now at the starting point of creating your Divi blog (or any blog for that matter).
 Replace ‘Add title’ with the title of your blog and proceed to ‘Use Divi Builder’ to enter the actual blog page.

 4 – Use a template or start from scratch